 Has your boss been very flattering to you lately?
 Does he/she look longer and more often at you than normally?
 Does he/she send you messages during the weekend?
 Does he/she laugh at all your jokes – even the bad ones?
 If you are reading this and really say yes, then there is a big chance that your boss has feelings for you.

-At the end of this article, I will give you a definite and life-changing way out of it!
+Tired of bosses?
+At the end of this article, I will give you a perfect and life-changing way out of it!

 1. Your opinion suddenly is important